 The ketogenic diet has a long-standing place in neurology which was first used to help children with treatment-resistant epilepsy in the 1920s.
 Since then, keto has been proven effective as a treatment for various cases of epilepsy.

-There is also a plethora of research indicating that keto dieting can help improve the function of dysfunctional metabolic pathways involved in some mental disorders including bipolar disorder, depression, schizophrenia, autism spectrum disorder, Parkinson’s disease, and Alzheimer’s disease.
+There is also a plethora of research indicating that keto dieting can help improve the function of dysfunctional metabolic pathways involved in some neurological disorders including autism spectrum disorder, Parkinson’s disease, and Alzheimer’s disease.

 Interestingly enough, many of these conditions share similarities with ADHD.
 Does this mean that keto can help patients with ADHD as well?